jdrichardstech/online-shopper-complete/teach.md

     ```

-158. Explain how populate mongoose can only be used with and id which we get from Product.find and then exec is used when we have more than one function to run.
+158. Explain how populate mongoose can only be used with an id which we get from Product.find and then exec is used when we have more than one function to run.
 Here we are grabbing the id from the url and finding the category which will in turn allow us to pull all of the products associated to that category.
 159. Now we need to create the view to render the products of the category.
 160. In views create category.ejs
 161. Copy code from me.